zio/zio-config/docs/intro/index.md

 Otherwise, `Read`, `Write`, `Documentation` and `Reporting` are separately documented.

-# Principles
+## Principles

-## ZIO-Native
+### ZIO-Native

-zio-config is a zero-dependency, ZIO-native library.
+ZIO-config is zio-native library - simply means, we use zio for any effects inside, and provides integration with ZIO Environment to access your application config.

-It is a fundamental part of the ZIO ecosystem, and a building block for the creation of ZIO-based applications.
+ZIO-Config will be the fundamental part of the ZIO ecosystem, and will hopefully be the first step of any ZIO-based applications.

 ## Purely Functional and Composable